xz3t/milestone-3/README.md

 -   [PEP8 Validator](http://pep8online.com/) - app.py and utils.py - Pass

 ### Features Testing

+#### Main page
+- Check if links are working properly on navbar and main page and mobile view.
+- When user is logged in SingUp message and Login and Register buttons should dissapear.

 #### Register
 - Check if links are working properly on navbar and main page and mobile view.